 But now she was against the very thing Anne was looking forward to doing with Nick: dance at the club in Soho.

-Jasmine got up to draw attention,’ Listen!’, she said, her palms turned up to veto any suggestions, ‘Let us go back to the flat for a quiet sit-in.
+Jyoti got up to draw attention. ’ Listen,’ she said, her palms turned up to veto any suggestions.
+‘Let us go back to the flat for a quiet sit-in.
 Let us all get a bottle each and get sloshed together.’

 Anne looked disappointed.
-Nick soothed her, ‘Some other time,’ he whispered stroking her hair.
+‘Some other time,’ Nick whispered stroking her hair.
 ‘Let us go with them this time.’

 Michael’s flat was somewhere in Chelsea and on their way there they stopped at a wine shop to get their favourite drink to take back.